tee3/boost-build-ti/README.rst

 --------

-This directory contains a Boost.Build toolset for the Texas Instruments Code Generation Tools and an example project to exercise the toolset.
+This directory contains a Boost.Build toolset for the Texas Instruments Code Generation Tools and documentation for those toolsets.

 Note that this project currently includes only the TMS320 family of processors.